-This note can be downloaded in pdf format here.
+This note can be downloaded as a pdf file here.

 EXECUTIVE SUMMARY: THE GUIDELINES